DFE-Digital/get-into-teaching-app/app/views/content/international-and-overseas/train-to-teach-in-england-as-an-international-student.md

   Find out about teacher training courses in the UK for international students, and get help and advice on getting your QTS and PGCE with this guidance.
 related_content:
-    Get support training to teach if you're disabled: "/get-support-training-to-teach-if-you-are-disabled" Improve your subject knowledge : "/improve-your-subject-knowledge"
-    Who do you want to teach? : "/train-to-be-a-teacher/who-do-you-want-to-teach"
+    Get support training to teach if you're disabled: "/get-support-training-to-teach-if-you-are-disabled" Initial teacher training in England : "/train-to-be-a-teacher/initial-teacher-training" Who do you want to teach? : "/train-to-be-a-teacher/who-do-you-want-to-teach"
 promo_content:
-    - content/train-to-be-a-teacher/promos/find-your-course
-    - content/train-to-be-a-teacher/promos/events-near-you
+    - content/train-to-be-a-teacher/promos/get-adviser-promo
 navigation: 20.05
-navigation_description: Find out how to train to get qualified teacher status (QTS) in England.
+navigation_description: Find out how to train to get qualified teacher status (QTS).
 You need QTS to teach in most primary and secondary schools in England.
 date: "2021-05-27"
 image: "media/images/content/hero-images/0003.jpg"
 backlink: "../../"
 right_column:
-  ctas:
-    - title: Already a teacher?
-      text: |
-        Learn more about coming to England to teach if you're already qualified.
-      link_text: "Come to England to teach"
-      link_target: "/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk"
-      icon: "icon-person"
 keywords:
   - International
   - Overseas